Free up to 1MM monthly messages. No credit card required.

 There are three driving forces behind the rise of connected experiences, across every industry and vertical.

+In 2022, there were 6.6 billion smartphones spread across the globe and internet connectivity has never been more affordable.
 People are online, and they’re online everywhere.
 And that always-on, ubiquitous, and affordable connectivity, combined with a powerful smartphone, has led to a change in user expectations – the second driving force behind connected experiences.

 The Hollywood Operating System.
 We grew up with Hollywood movies, and for a long time, the computing we saw in those films didn’t match the computing experiences we had in real life.
 We had old, clunky computers with slow Internet connections and we could email one another.
 Meanwhile, in movies, we saw blazing-fast location tracking, powerful AI, tiny yet robust devices, and immersive gaming environments.